 Here’s what I mean — lens distortion on a wedding portrait of the couple getting married?
 Probably not good.

-Lens distortion on a skater doing a flip on a ramp, possibly great.
+Lens distortion on a skater doing a flip on a ramp is possibly great.

-In either case, in this article, we’ll be diving into everything you need to know about lens distortion.
+In either case, in this article, we’ll be diving into everything you need to know about lens distortion in photography.

 We’ll be covering the following topics: